eranmick/pediatric-mNGS-LRTI-classifier/README.md

 ## Scripts

-1. `01-generate_cv_folds.R` - Randomly splits the samples with "Definite" or "No Evidence" LRTI status into 5 folds for cross-validation.
+1. `01-generate_cv_folds.R` - Randomly splits the samples with "Definite" or "No Evidence" LRTI status, where we assume the ground-truth is known, into 5 folds for cross-validation.
 2. `02-filter_transform_host_counts_for_cv.R` - Filters the host counts for the cross-validation samples and applies the variance stablizing transformation, as implemented in DESeq2.
 3. `03-host_lasso_cv.R` - Selects features (genes) for use in a host-based LRTI classifier for each train/test split, as well as for the full Definite/No Evidence dataset, using lasso logistic regression.
 4. `04-host_lassoRF_cv.R` - Trains a random forest model for each train/test split using its respective training samples and selected genes, and then generates out-of-fold LRTI probabilities.